TAvenger/todo_app_kotlin_mobile/README.md

         source ~/.zshrc

 ## How to build the app
     Open terminal and run the following command: <br>
     ./gradlew assembleDebug

     APK file will be generated in the following folder: <br>
     app/build/outputs/apk/debug/app-debug.apk

 ## How to run unit tests
     Open terminal and run the following command: <br>
     ./gradlew testDebugUnitTest

+    if tests run **successfully** you should see the message    "BUILD SUCCESSFUL in XXs"  and the exit code should be 0.
+    If something went **wrong** you would see   "BUILD FAILED in XXs"   and the exit code would be other than 0